Full moon: All you need to know

-A full moon occurs when the sun, Earth, and moon are aligned and Earth is between the sun and moon in its orbit.
+A full moon is a primary phase of the lunar cycle that occurs when Earth is between the sun and moon in its orbit.

 Rise and set time of a full moon